Does the Feigel effect break the first law?

-I have shown that a steady Feigel effect is incompatible with the first law of thermodynamics.
-A revision of my recent analysis, properly accounting for the momentum transfer at the boundaries of a magnetoelectric fluid, shows that QED does not predict a net force from the quantum vacuum on a magnetoelectric medium with a magnetoelectric susceptibility constant (steady applied fields inducing the ME response in a fluid).
-Thus the steady Feigel effect is a null effect, and does not break the first law.
-Interestingly, Obukhov \& Hehl (2008) claim that a `classical steady Feigel effect', such as ME slab placed in counter propagating laser beams, should instead leas to a nonzero net force.
-The analysis in this paper is semiclassical, so, aside from the final replacement of the EM energy with its quantum operator form, the arguent for the force density holds true and for the ME susceptibility of equation (\ref{MESuscTensor0}), a steady Feigel effect is not expected in for light.
-A transient effect, however, should exist without violating the first law: the energy of time-dependent $\EE$ and $\BB$ is transferred to the system.
-Simple stimates on the magnitude of this transient effect reveal it might be too stall to measure using current experimental techniques (Forgan, 2012).
+I have shown that a steady Feigel effect is incompatible with the first law of thermodynamics and QED.
+Revising my analysis in \cite{Croze12} to properly account for boundaries shows that no net transfer of momentum between the vacuum and magnetoelectrics with steady susceptibilities is possible.
+Interestingly, Obukhov \& Hehl \cite{ObukhovHehl08} claim that a classical steady Feigel effect (a ME slab placed in counter propagating laser beams) might instead exist.
+However, the analysis in this paper, easily applied to optical EM modes, implies that a steady Feigel effect should not be observed for light either.
+Of course here considered infinite wave trains (as do \cite{ObukhovHehl08}).
+For pulses, an optical Feigel effect seems more feasible, but will not be discussed fur here here.